aosheep/gauntlet/README.md

 * #### *Unavoidable*

-  * When falling into the void, (beneath y= \-65) the user will be teleported up 100 blocks from their current location and given slow falling for 5 seconds.
+  * When falling into the void, (beneath y=-65, y=-33 in the end) the user will be teleported up 100 blocks from their current location and given slow falling for 5 seconds.
-  * Also applies to [Invulnerable Items](#invulnerable-items) falling into the void (beneath y= \-33).
+  * Also applies to [Invulnerable Items](#invulnerable-items) falling into the void.

 # Reinforced Stick